hai-vr/documentation/docs/basis/hvr/local-testing.md

     - In *Basis Bundle Generated*:
       - Set Asset Mode to `1`
       - *Please make sure the field only contains `1` and no spaces around it.*

+TODO: Make it clearer in the picture below that the Meta URL and Remote URL don't have to be the path to the prefab, it just has to be the value of the Addressable field.

 ![Unity_I4CVf4b2SF.png](img%2FUnity_I4CVf4b2SF.png)